TypedDict vs dataclasses in Python — Epic typing BATTLE!

 to_person will raise an error, whereas the

 TypedDict version won't.
 This means that, when an error arises, it will happen later down the line.
-These types of errors are much harder to debug.
+Due to the way Python stack traces work, these types of errors are much harder to debug.

 When we changed from